Streampunk/beamengine/README.md

 ## Content Beam API

-The _content beam API_ allows FFmpeg-like media data structures to be transported over [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) and [HTTPS](https://en.wikipedia.org/wiki/HTTPS) protocols.
-This allows _content items_ in the form of streams of related media - a _virtual format_ or _logical cable_ - to be moved around for processing, storage or presentation, either streamed in order or worked on in parallel.
+The _content beam API_ transports FFmpeg-like media data structures over [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) and [HTTPS](https://en.wikipedia.org/wiki/HTTPS) protocols.
+This allows _content items_ in the form of streams of related media - a _virtual format_ or _logical cable_ - to be accessed for processing, storage or presentation, either streamed in order or worked on in parallel.
 Assuming backing by a cache, live streams can be stored and retrieved with minimal delay - recorded and played back - with a [mechanism to start streaming at the latest frame](#stream_as_live).
 As _content beams_, API endpoints can both host the content they represent through a pull-based mechanism and/or push media to other endpoints.

 All content beam API requests start with `/beams/`.
 The content beam API for HTTP/S (HTTP or HTTPS) breaks down as:

 `/beams/`&langle;_content_name_&rangle;`/`&langle;_stream_name_&rangle;`/`&langle;_media_ref_&rangle;`/`&langle;_data_ref_&rangle;

-* _content_name_: a reference to the source of the content, set by default to the `url` property of the underlying format context (encoded to safe representation for use in the path part of a URL).
+* _content_name_: a reference to the source of the content, set by default to the `url` property of the underlying format context (encoded to safe representation for use in a component of a URL).
 This is a unique name for the content that can be beamed to or from this endpoint.
 * _stream_name_: Content is subdivided into streams of _video_, _audio_, _captions_/_subtitles_ and _data_.
 Streams can be referenced by their index and/or type, e.g. `stream_0`, `stream_1`, ... or aliases `video`, `audio`, `subtitle`, `data` or `attachment` ... or aliases for the first audio stream `audio_0`, the second `audio_1` ... or alias `default` for the stream that FFmpeg considers to be the default stream.
 * _media_ref_: The _presentation timestamp_ that uniquely represents a specific media element - a _frame_ or a _packet_ - or range of media elements in a stream.
 Most streams have a _time base_ that the presentation time stamps of each element are measured.
 When ommitting the _data_ref_, such a URL refers to JSON metadata only.
 * _data_ref_: Access to data payloads associated with a single media element, usually simply `data`.
 For planar data used in some frame formats, `data` refers to the planes concatenated and `data_0`, `data_1` ... refer to each plane.